Lorna McConchie

 Lorna Jean McConchie (22 July 1914 – 9 December 2001) was a former Australia netball international and national team head coach.
 In 1938 McConchie played for Australia in their first international match against New Zealand.
 McConchie was later head coach when Australia won the inaugural 1963 World Netball Championships.
 In 2009 she was inducted into the Australian Netball Hall of Fame.

 Early life and education

 McConchie attended East Kew Primary School and University High School before studying physical education at the University of Melbourne.
 She subsequently became a lecturer at Melbourne and helped establish the university's physical education course.
+One of her students was Eunice Gill who was influenced by McConchie's views and went on to play, coach and administer Australian netball.

-In 1949, she represented the Australian Physical Education Association at the first women's conference in Denmark.
+In 1949, McConchie represented the Australian Physical Education Association at the first women's conference in Denmark.

 Playing career

 Clubs

 McConchie played netball for East Kew, winning premierships in 1928, 1929 and 1930.
 She also played for University High School Old Pupils and Melbourne University.

 Victoria

 Between 1931 and 1940, McConchie played for Victoria in the Australian National Netball Championships.
 In 2000, together with Sharelle McMahon, Wilma Shakespear, Myrtle Baylis, Shelley O'Donnell and Simone McKinnis, McConchie was named in Netball Victoria's Team of the Century.